NataniSi/Sumec-MiniSumo-SW/README.md

 ## Description
-This GitHub repository contains schematic and PCB files for the main printed circuit board and other electronics carried by PARS.
+This GitHub repository contains software files, functions and main software realeses for SUMEC MiniSumo robot.

 ## Contents
-- **PARS_PCB**: Includes schematics and PCB files for the main board, production files such as Gerber plots and BOMs, .step files of the board, and PDF plots.
+- **main_sw**: Includes main software that is at the moment used by SUMEC.
-- **libs**: Contains needed libraries such as the footprint folder (PARS.pretty), 3D files in .step format, and the symbol library for schematics.
+- **functions**: Contains software for functions, for example sensors, motors etc

 ## Contributors
 **PCB Repository Supervisor**: